Sunday, May 27, 2018

 Electric Light Orchestra -- "The Lost Planet"

 In the spring of 1972, the Electric Light Orchestra assembled in the studio to begin work on the band’s second album, tentatively titled The Lost Planet.
 But Roy Wood, with Jeff Lynne one of the driving forces of the group, had become disillusioned with ELO and soon left to form Wizzard.
 Another member, Bill Hunt left with Wood.
-With Wood’s departure, ELO became primarily a vehicle of Jeff Lynne, and has been to this day.
+With Wood’s departure, ELO became primarily a vehicle of Jeff Lynne and has been to this day.

 With this project, I wanted to create what could have been a second Electric Light Orchestra album if Wood and Hunt had remained with the group.
 I wanted to keep the album to a single vinyl disc, but with ELO 2 and Wizzard’s debut Wizzard’s Brew there is obviously enough material for a double album (in fact, add in several early ELO and Wizzard non-album singles and outtakes, and there might be enough for a triple album).